Seattle based and serving Washington State

 Welcome to my practice.

-It is my passion to blend ancient philosophies of yoga and wellness with modern anatomy, neurobiology, and trauma research.
+It is my passion to blend ancient philosophies of yoga and wellness with a modern understanding of anatomy, neurobiology, and trauma research.
 As we journey thorough life, our life imprints upon us.
 This happens naturally within the body via the senses and encodes into the body's memory, the nervous system.
-This sometimes creates habitual holding patterns in the body and/or distorted views of reality based of prior experiences; especially if they were overwhelming, scary, or unpleasant.
+Sometimes creating habitual holding patterns in the body and/or distorted views of your current reality based off prior experiences.
+Especially if they were overwhelming, scary, or unpleasant.
 This is a normal reaction to an abnormal situation.
-By observing the stories we are telling ourselves to be true, we can create change in how we perceive the world around us.
+Building awareness to these reactions creates choice, and, that choice belongs to you.
+By observing the stories we are telling ourselves to be true and how we are feeling in our body, we can create change in how we perceive the world around us.
 Releasing defenses that no longer serve our growth or current reality.
+It's not a matter of "what's wrong with you" but rather what has happened to you.

 Feelings of fear and worry can be overwhelming and eventually led to burnout.
 Sometimes, step one is re-remembering what a calm baseline feels like.